 • Be a non-EU/EEA national

-• Minimum income requirements: Earn a passive income of at least €820.00 per month (your income can come from pensions, transferable equity, real estate, intellectual property, or financial equity)
+• Minimum income requirements: Earn a passive income of at least €820.00 per month.
+Your income can come from pensions, transferable equity, real estate, intellectual property, or financial equity.
+You can demonstrate proof of your income through bank statements.

 • Have a clean criminal record